QQEnglish ESL school

 Review and Revise: A brief comparison

-At QQEnglish, a lot of students interchangeably use the words review and revise.
-ESL learners would think that these words can be used in the same context.
-Now let’s summarise the difference between these words in this conclusion.
+At QQEnglish, many students tend to use the words “review” and “revise” interchangeably, which can lead to confusion among ESL learners who might think these words can be used in the same context.
+To clarify the difference between these words:

-The verb review means to survey; to look broadly over whereas the verb ‘revise’ means to change, alter, and amend, especially of written material.
+• “Revise” as a verb means to change, alter, and amend, especially in the context of written material.

 Scroll to Top